accessibility-exchange/co-design/src/steps/consulting-team-and-organization-connect.md

   * How to best engage them
   * What makes them comfortable
   * What resources they need to be supported (ex. software licenses, note taking services,  support people, etc)
+  * What happens if the feedback is interrupted for unforeseen reasons

 * Organizations can also do some of this work beforehand by asking community groups and nonprofits

-### Work together to determine what happens if the feedback is interrupted for unforeseen reasons

 ### Provide detailed orientation of the project